Data fusion methods for the heterogeneity of treatment effect and confounding function: Basic setup and identification

-\end{assumption}
+\end{Assumption}}

-Assumption \ref{Asump:transp}(i) states that the treatment effect function is transportable from the trial sample and the treated observational sample to the target population.
-Stronger versions of Assumption \ref{Asump:transp} include the ignorability of study participation \citep[e.g.,][]{buchanan2018generalizing} and the mean exchangeability \citep[e.g.,][]{dahabreh2019generalizing}.{} Assumption \ref{Asump:transp}(i){} holds if $X$ captures the heterogeneity of effect modifiers.
-To ensure this assumption holds,{} variables and samples should be carefully chosen with consultations of subject knowledge; e.g., collect data on likely effect modifiers that affect study participation.
+{Assumption \ref{Asump:transp}(i) states that the treatment effect function is transportable from the trial and observational samples to the target population.
+This assumption is common in the data integration literature.
+Stronger versions of Assumption \ref{Asump:transp}(i) include the ignorability of study participation \citep[e.g.,][]{buchanan2018generalizing} and the mean exchangeability \citep[e.g.,][]{dahabreh2019generalizing}.
+Assumption \ref{Asump:transp}(i) holds if $X$ captures the heterogeneity of effect modifiers or the study sample is a random sample from the target population.
+To ensure this assumption holds, variables and samples should be carefully chosen with consultations of subject knowledge; e.g., collect data on likely effect modifiers that affect study participation.
 Under the structural equation model framework, \citet{pearl2011transportability} provided graphical conditions for transportability.
-The graphical representation can aid the investigator to assess the plausibility of Assumption \ref{Asump:transp}(i).
-Assumption \ref{Asump:transp}(ii) holds by a well-designed trial with good patient compliance.
+Assumption \ref{Asump:transp}(ii) holds by a well-designed trial with good patient compliance.}

-Unlike trials, treatment randomization given $X$ is often unrealistic for observational studies.
-To take into account the possible unmeasured confounders, define \textit{the confounding function}
+{Unlike trials, treatment randomization is typically unrealistic for observational studies.
+To take into account the possible unmeasured confounders, we define the confounding function

+which measures the difference between the observed treatment effect and the causal treatment effect given $X$.
 In the absence of unmeasured confounders, we have $\lambda(X)=0$.
-In the presence of unmeasured $U$ that is related to both $Y(0)$ and $A$ after controlling for $X$, we have $\lambda(X)\neq0$.
-Thus, $\lambda(X)$ measures the impact of unmeasured confounders on the potential outcome distribution between the treated and untreated patients, accounting for observed $X$.
+In the presence of unmeasured $U$ that is related to both $\{Y(0),Y(1)\}$ and $A$ after controlling for $X$, we have $\lambda(X)\neq0$.}